 You will in time become a very proficient practitioner with many valuable skills.
 Often our TAs go on to train as nurses or therapists or teachers having spent several years with us.

 What are we looking for?

-Literacy & Numeracy skills: You will need to write observations about the children, we don’t worry about spelling but we need to be able to read and understand them.
+Literacy & Numeracy skills: You will need to write observations about the children.
 You will need to be able to read and understand instructions on equipment and medicine bottles, syringes and so on.